williaz/OracleExp/DDL.md

 SELECT INTERVAL '10:22' MINUTE TO SECOND FROM dual;
 SELECT INTERVAL '10 0:12:59' DAY TO SECOND FROM dual; --ORA-01852: seconds must be between 0 and 59
 ```
-- BLOB/CLOB/NCLOB: **cannot be PK, nore used with DISTINCT, GROUP BY, ORDER BY, joins**
+- BLOB/CLOB/NCLOB: **cannot be PK, nor used with DISTINCT, GROUP BY, ORDER BY, joins**

 ### CONSTRAINT creation
 - NOT NULL cannot be created "out of line"